KumareshBabuNS/practical-cloudfoundry-presentation/slides/slides.md

 # Cloud PITA Factor #

-* local is PITA to setup but good to develop
+* Local is PITA to setup but good to develop
-* cloud is opposite
+* Cloud is opposite

+&lt; image here &gt;

 <!SLIDE>